graphql-python/graphql-core/README.md

-# GraphQL-core-next
+# GraphQL-core 3

-GraphQL-core-next is a Python 3.6+ port of [GraphQL.js](https://github.com/graphql/graphql-js), the JavaScript reference implementation for [GraphQL](https://graphql.org/), a query language for APIs created by Facebook.
+GraphQL-core 3 is a Python 3.6+ port of [GraphQL.js](https://github.com/graphql/graphql-js),
+the JavaScript reference implementation for [GraphQL](https://graphql.org/), a query language for APIs created by Facebook.